They're Still Drawing Crazy-Looking Districts. Can't it Be Stopped?

 Former California Gov. Arnold Schwarzenegger is leading a national drive to do away with gerrymandering entirely.

-“Gerrymandering is gerrymandering,” Schwarzenegger told NBC News.
+“Gerrymandering is gerrymandering,” Schwarzenegger said.
 “If it’s partisan gerrymandering, if it’s racial gerrymandering, it has to stop because it’s unfair to the voters.”

-Schwarzenegger successfully fought and won redistricting reform in the Golden State, where citizens draw district maps independent of the politicians.
-It’s shown the U.S. "a working system where Republicans and Democrats work more often together than they have in the past," Schwarzenegger said.
+Schwarzenegger successfully fought and won redistricting reform in California, where citizens draw district maps independent of the politicians.
+He called it "a working system where Republicans and Democrats work more often together than they have in the past."

-Schwarzenegger, along with former Attorney General Eric Holder who aims to help mobilize Democrats on the issue, have begun high-profile pushes to force redistricting reform nationwide.
-Meanwhile, other reform advocates are racing against the clock to get state maps redrawn before the 2018 and 2020 elections and fighting for new redistricting standards before the 2020 Census kicks off a new round of maps nationwide.
+Schwarzenegger has been working with former U.S. Attorney General Eric Holder, who aims to help mobilize Democrats on the issue, on a high-profile push to force redistricting reform nationwide.
+Other reform advocates are racing against the clock to get state maps redrawn before the 2018 and 2020 elections and fighting for new redistricting standards before the 2020 census kicks off a new round of maps nationwide.

 Purple State, Red Delegation

-North Carolina is one of eight states still fighting lawsuits related to 2011 redistricting kicked off by the 2010 census.
-The state's Republicans have been blunt about their goals, according to a transcript quoted in one lawsuit challenging the state's most recent maps.
+North Carolina is one of eight states still fighting lawsuits related to redistricting in 2011 that followed the 2010 census.
+The state's Republicans have been blunt about their goals, according to a transcript from one lawsuit challenging the state's most recent maps.

-"I acknowledge freely that this would be a political gerrymander, which is not against the law," said state Rep. David Lewis, chair of the House’s redistricting committee, during a committee meeting last year when the legislature was forced by courts to rework the maps again.
+"I acknowledge freely that this would be a political gerrymander, which is not against the law," state Rep. David Lewis, chairman of the House’s redistricting committee, is quoted as saying in a transcript of a committee meeting last year when the legislature was forced by courts to rework the maps again.
 "I propose that we draw the maps to give a partisan advantage to 10 Republicans and three Democrats because I do not believe it’s possible to draw a map with 11 Republicans and two Democrats."

 That lawsuit notes that Democrats won 51 percent of statewide votes in 2012, but Republicans won nine of 13 seats, adding a tenth seat the next year with just a slim 53 percent majority of votes.